Natural gradient and parameter estimation for quantum Boltzmann machines: Estimation of Hamiltonian parameters from thermal states

 With these notions in place, we now present a sketch of an algorithm that realizes the optimal measurement mentioned above, which involves measuring in the eigenbasis of the SLD operator $L^{(j)}(\theta)$.
 Having said that, we leave the detailed implementation and rigorous complexity analysis of this algorithm for future work.
 Our algorithm primarily employs the standard quantum phase estimation (QPE) algorithm to project onto the eigenbasis of the observable $\Phi_{\theta}(G_j)$.
 To employ standard QPE, we require controlled Hamiltonian evolutions.
 For this purpose, we use a Hamiltonian simulation algorithm based on quantum singular value transformation (QSVT)~\cite{Gilyen2019}.
 In this framework, the Hamiltonian of interest, denoted by $H$, is first block-encoded in a unitary operator~\cite{Low2019hamiltonian,Gilyen2019}.
 Subsequently, QSVT is employed to implement a polynomial approximation of the target evolution operator $e^{-iHt}$.
 In our specific case, the Hamiltonian of interest is~$\Phi_{\theta}(G_j)$.

 To begin with, let us discuss how to block-encode $\Phi_{\theta}(G_j)$.
 We assume that we have access to a unitary~$P$ that prepares the following state:

 where $p_D(t)$ is a discretization of the probability density in \eqref{eq-mt:prob-dens}, so that $P|0\rangle = |\varphi(T)\rangle$.
 Note that the discretized probability distribution $p_D(t)$ can realize the channel $\Phi_\theta$ exactly if a bound on the spectral norm of $G(\theta)$ is available.
-We also assume that we have access to the Hermitian conjugate $P^{\dagger}$.
+We also assume that we have access to the inverse unitary $P^{\dagger}$.
 Additionally, we require controlled unitaries $W^{(\pm)}$ defined as controlled Hamiltonian evolutions:

 Then the following unitary block-encodes $\Phi_{\theta}(G_j)$:

 The quantum circuit representation of the above unitary is depicted in Figure~\ref{fig:block-encode}.

 That being said, our algorithm for estimating $\theta_j$ consists of the following steps: \begin{enumerate}